andrearoota/variable-forgetting-factor-rls-algorithm/README.md

 # Variable Forgetting Factor RLS Algorithm

-*Adaptive Learning, Estimation and Supervision of Dynamical Systems (ALES) for the Master's Degree Course in Computer Engineering at the University of Bergamo.*
+*Adaptive Learning, Estimation and Supervision of Dynamical Systems (ALES) project for the Master's Degree Course in Computer Engineering at the University of Bergamo.*

 A MATLAB implementation and comparison of Recursive Least Squares (RLS) algorithms with variable forgetting factors for adaptive system identification.